In the guide

 This guidance is for England

-- move them through the EU and NI
+- moving them through the EU and Northern Ireland (NI)

 See the GOV.UK website for more details on applying for an export health certificate.

 Customs declarations will also be required, and there are three main systems: